 Adlai Stevenson and the Spaceship Earth

-This was Stevenson’s metaphor–the Spaceship Earth.
+This was Stevenson’s metaphor, the Spaceship Earth.
 In truth, he was not the first to come up with it.
-The first mention of Earth as a ship travelling through space appears way back in 1879 in Henry George’s book Progress and Poverty.
+The first mention of Earth as a ship traveling through space appears way back in 1879 in Henry George’s book Progress and Poverty.
 The idea even makes an appearance in George Orwell’s The Road to Wigan Pier.
-But in 1965, four years after Yuri Gagarin became the first person in space and four before Neil Armstrong became the first to walk on the moon, the image had a new resonance.
+But in 1965, four years after Yuri Gagarin became the first person in space and four years before Neil Armstrong became the first to walk on the moon, the image had a new resonance.